 Certain types of fruits, vegetables, grains, and proteins are lower in fiber and may be easier to digest.
 This could help relieve digestive issues, such as gas or bloating.

-Eating foods that are low in fiber lessens the amount of undigested material and may ease your symptoms.
+Eating foods low in fiber lessens the amount of undigested material and may ease your symptoms.

-Whole fruits contain high amounts of fiber, but cooking them helps break down the fiber significantly, which makes it easier to digest.
-Peeling the skin and removing the seeds from fruit and vegetables will help lower the amount of fiber.
+Whole fruits contain high amounts of fiber, but cooking them helps break down the fiber significantly, which makes them easier to digest.
+Peeling the skin and removing any seeds helps lower the amount of fiber.

 - very ripe banana